JasonAvina/email_automation_bot/README.md

     - Call inspect_rows() to interactively view rows

-## Current Goal
+## Program Steps

 ✅ Load `.xlsx` file
-✅ Add 'Parsed Return Date' column
+✅ Add 'Parsed Return Date' column to dataframe
-🔜 Print the first row
-🔜 Identify overdue items
+🔜 Identify overdue items and make a list
-🔜 Send emails to responsible professors
+🔜 Send emails to responsible professors on the list

 ## How to Run